QiHackers

 For most beginners, Baduanjin works best in one of three places:

-If you are not sure which one fits you, read When to Practice Baduanjin.
-The right slot is the one you can repeat without negotiation every day.
+If you are not sure which slot fits you, When to Practice Baduanjin covers the reasoning in detail.
+The right slot is the one you can repeat reliably across an ordinary week — including tired Wednesdays, not just energized Sundays.

 How To Keep It From Becoming Another Self-Improvement Trap